oikyoai/oikyo.ai/pages/case-studies.md

 ## Real-World AI Transformations

-Our case studies showcase the measurable impact of strategic AI adoption across various industries and organizational sizes.
+Our Use Cases showcase the measurable impact of strategic AI adoption across various industries and organizational sizes.

 > **Coming Soon:** Detailed case studies highlighting successful AI implementations, ROI achievements, and lessons learned from our client partnerships.